scarpent/chesser/readme.md

 ## todo

 - toggle show alt moves on board
-  - "alt" label to be a link - click and alts remain showing
   - holding down "a" will show them only while holding, then restore other paint or clear
 - decide where to do different cleanup/html stuff (e.g. when making the import json or when importing)
 - a way to have "shared reference" moves?